Take A Break By Nicole Peluse St. Francis Hospital

 The Ripple Effect: Creating a Culture of Well-Being

 The act of prioritizing breaks can extend beyond individual benefits.
-It can inspire a ripple effect, contributing to a more positive and supportive work environment.
-When individuals like Nicole Peluse at St. Francis Hospital champion well-being, it sets a powerful example for others to follow.
+That's why it can inspire a ripple effect, contributing to a more positive and supportive work environment.
+Also, when individuals like Nicole Peluse at St. Francis Hospital champion well-being, it sets a powerful example for others to follow.

 Leading by Example: